 Identify the Cause

 Occasionally when products are damaged or destroyed, the blame game can come into play.
 We all use freight companies and hire carriers at some time.
-To make sure that the cause of damage and the parties involved are identified for insurance proposes, we recommend some basics steps be implemented to protect your company.
+To make sure that the cause of damage and the parties involved are identified for insurance proposes, San Diego crating companies like Valley Box can recommend some basics steps be implemented to protect your company.

 First you need to identify what the cause of damage may be.

 - If you’ve identified your company as a type 1, your packaging could be very repetitive and standardized.
 With a production line that is packaging larger amounts of product every day, a consideration to lab test the packaging may reveal the cause of damage